The Age of Love (Age of Love song)

 "The Age of Love" is a self-titled track by Italian-Belgian duo Age of Love and is notable as an early popular example of trance music.
-Released as a single in 1990 on the Belgian label DiKi Records, it was written by Bruno Sanchioni and Giuseppe Chierchia, and produced by Sanchioni and Roger Samyn, the owner of DiKi Records.
+Released as a single in 1990 on the Belgian label DiKi Records, it was written by Bruno Sanchioni and Giuseppe Chierchia, and produced by Bruno Sanchioni and Roger Samyn, the owner of DiKi Records.

 The most well-known version of the song is a 1992 remix by German duo Jam & Spoon, subtitled the "Watch Out for Stella Remix".
 To this day, the track continues to be remixed and featured on compilations.
 As of November 2022, the online resource Discogs has cataloged a total of 126 known releases and 431 appearances on compilations.
 The most recent remix of "The Age of Love", produced by Israeli duo Vini Vici and Belgian duo Dimitri Vegas & Like Mike, was released on October 14, 2022.